vladmihalcea/high-performance-java-persistence/README.md

 ## IntelliJ IDEA

-On InteliJ IDEA, the project runs just fine without any further requirements.
+On IntelliJ IDEA, the project runs just fine without any further requirements.

 ## Eclipse